devgupta0513/LinkUs-minor-1/README.md

 - End-to-end encryption for messages guarantees private conversations.
 - Advanced privacy settings allow users to control their visibility and interactions.

-This expanded description provides a detailed and engaging explanation for your project, covering all its features and benefits while highlighting its innovative aspects like OTP functionality.
 ---
-Here is the content formatted as a professional and detailed **README.md** file:

----

-# **LinkUs: A Real-time Chat Application**

 ## **Technical Overview (For Developers)**